 The Department of Education offers full-time programs for graduates who desire either a master's degree for teacher certification or a Doctor of Philosophy (PhD) in Education.
-The teacher certification master's programs are ideal for recent graduates who have few, if any, formal courses in education.
+The teacher certification master's programs are ideal for recent graduates who have few if any formal courses in education.
 The Master of Arts in Teaching (MAT) is for students seeking secondary teacher certification in a specific subject area; the Master of Arts in Education (MAEd) is for students seeking elementary teacher certification.
 Students interested in the elementary certification program may also consider the MAEd/MSW joint-degree program with the Brown School.
-The teacher education program principles include: a commitment to an equitable and just education for all students; a knowledge of both the subject(s) to be taught and best practices in pedagogy; and the enactment of the role of teacher-as-enquirer.
+The teacher education program principles include a commitment to an equitable and just education for all students; a knowledge of both the subject(s) to be taught and best practices in pedagogy; and the enactment of the role of teacher-as-enquirer.

-Doctoral study in Education is aimed at strengthening and deepening the student's analytical understanding of education in both research and practice.
+Doctoral study in education is aimed at strengthening and deepening the student's analytical understanding of education in both research and practice.
 The PhD in Education focuses on three main strands of study: Social Contexts of Educational Research; Science and Mathematics Education; and Applied Linguistics in Education.
-In addition, students may select concentrations in the following areas: mathematics and science education; policy studies; urban education and American culture studies; second language research; English language learners.
+In addition, students may select concentrations in the following areas: mathematics and science education; policy studies; urban education and American culture studies; second language research; and English language learners.

-Students working toward a PhD in Education are expected to acquire an understanding of education as a complex social, cultural, and moral/political activity and as a field of study with rich literature bases and strong ties to disciplinary knowledge, classroom practice, and a variety of technologies.
-Our faculty bring special interests and expertise to the examination of educational interactions in such sites as schools, families, and other cultural institutions.
+Students working toward a PhD in Education are expected to acquire an understanding of education as a complex social, cultural and moral/political activity and as a field of study with rich literature bases and strong ties to disciplinary knowledge, classroom practice and a variety of technologies.
+Our faculty bring special interests and expertise to the examination of educational interactions in such sites as schools, families and other cultural institutions.
 Students are expected to acquire theoretical and empirical expertise in an area of concentration even as they demonstrate their broader understanding of educational processes and problems.
-Finally, students are expected to acquire methodological competence in empirical inquiry and to pursue questions that are of interest and import for the student individually as well as a larger educational community.
+Finally, students are expected to acquire methodological competence in empirical inquiry and to pursue questions that are of interest and import for the student individually as well as for a larger educational community.

 Graduates of the PhD program should be prepared to join the community of professional educators who contribute to our understanding of the complexity of education and to continue inquiring into educational processes and problems wherever they choose to work.